SujayTalanki/SujayTalanki.github.io/index.md

 * Conducted preprocessing and feature engineering to ensure data quality and enhance model performance
 * Employed CountVectorizer and cosine similarity metric to suggest many similar movies.
 Retrieved the top 10 highest rated movies from this selection to suggest to the user
-* Utilized Python pandas, nltk, sklearn
+* Tools: Python (Numpy, Pandas, Nltk, Sklearn)

 ## [Flight Delays Prediction](https://github.com/SujayTalanki/FlightDelaysPrediction)
 * [**Report of Findings**](https://github.com/SujayTalanki/FlightDelaysPrediction/blob/master/report.pdf)
 * Pioneered a machine learning pipeline to predict the severity of a flight’s delay (1M+ flights)
 * Performted EDA, feature engineering, cross validation, and hyperparameter tuning (GridSearchCV) to optimize a LightGBM model that achieved 94% accuracy
-* Tools: Python (numpy, pandas, sklearn, LightGBM, XGBoost, GridSearchCV)
+* Tools: Python (Numpy, Pandas, Sklearn, LightGBM, XGBoost, GridSearchCV)

 **Report of Findings:**